eerokaan/syncdir/README.md

 # syncdir

 syncdir is an application assisting file transfers of directories across different locations.
-This might come in handy, when synchonizing multiple Virtual Machines over a network share between multiple different host machines for example.
+This might come in handy, when synchronizing multiple Virtual Machines over a network share between multiple different host machines, for example.

 ## Features